bangaloresolutionshub/essbase/Lab12/LabGuide12.md

 • Oracle Essbase, is a multi-dimensional engine that allows you to extract data from any source, handle real-time data and collaborate easily.

-• With Essbase on cloud you can create and manage Essbase applications from Microsoft Excel by using Cube Designer.
+• With Essbase you can create and manage Essbase applications from Microsoft Excel by using Cube Designer.

 • Create connections and data sources for drill-through, data loads, and dimension builds.